StephenHogsten/TableTopSwap2/README.md

   - [X] fix clicking on gamecard
   - [X] add new trade
   - [X] advance trade
-  - [ ] create new 'sought' games if they don't already exist fromm trades
-    - [ ] when sending, add sought for sender
-    - [ ] when accepting add sought for recipient
 - [ ] create something to check if they're logged in properly periodically
 - [X] Add Buttons
   - [X] add a button to the main page to add either games or trades (trades only if logged in)